Tipcat-98/redditpostsgw2tipcat/README.md

 While some changes from beta to release were beneficial for our overall gameplay, the nerfs were a bit overzealous.
 The gameplay could still see more improvement when it comes to playing DPS on bosses with phasing due to the difficulty of upkeeping instruments.
-Call and Response is a largely dysfunctional trait due to it not really working with either illusion or shatter traits.
+Call and Response is a largely dysfunctional trait because it doesn't really work with either illusion or shatter traits.
 What is its identity?
 A chronophantasma for shatters or is it a phantasm, or let it be both?

 Heal Troubadour saw some improvements but also some steps back on its path to actually compete with Heal Chronomancer as a healer.
 Tale of the Honorable Rogue is a really strong skill, while Tale of the Valiant Marshal sees little purpose in its new iteration.
 In terms of utility and CC it still falls really behind Chronomancer which is a large drawback when healing in this game is generally overtuned.

-Overall, I'm hopeful that they can solve Troubadour as a whole but right now it's not looking that good, so with that, I hope for changes.
+Overall, I'm hopeful they can solve Troubadour as a whole, but right now it's not looking that good, so with that, I hope for changes.

 Thanks for reading! <br>
 Cheers Tipcat.